CEA-MetroCarac/auto-denoise/docs/tutorials/denoising_multichannel.md

-# Denoising Images
+# Denoising Multi-Channel Images

 Auto-Denoise (autoden) provides implementations for a variety of unsupervised and self-supervised Convolutional Neural Network (CNN) denoising methods.
-This tutorial will guide you through setting up the data, training different denoisers, performing inference, and visualizing the results.
+This tutorial will guide you through setting up the data, training different denoisers, performing inference, and visualizing the results for **multi-channel images**.

 ## Setting Up the Data